theiseja/theiseja/README.md

 ### Hi there 👋
+🔭 I’m currently working on Updating my portfolio with projects <br >
+🌱 I’m currently studying Computer Science at Southern New Hampshire University <br >
+⚡ Fun fact: I used to be a paranormal investigator and I'm into Tarot <br >
 <!--
 **theiseja/theiseja** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.